 The lakes, wetlands, streams, and rivers within and downstream of the LMRWMO are valued resources that provide recreational and ecological benefits.
-Protecting the water quality of these resources by reducing pollutant loading is key to ensuring these benefits.
+Protecting the water quality of these resources by reducing pollutant loading (i.e., the accumulation of pollutants in a waterbody) is key to ensuring these benefits.
 Potential pollutant sources in the watershed include permitted sources, potentially contaminated sites, leaking above- and below-ground storage tanks, unsealed wells, and non-point sources such as stormwater runoff (see Section 3.4.1).